-- A. Overtime compensation shall be paid at a rate equivalent to one and one-half (1 1/2) times the individual employee's straight time rate of pay. - B. Call back overtime is defined as overtime requested of the employee after there has been a release from work by the CITY.
+Overtime compensation shall be paid at a rate equivalent to one and one-half (1 1⁄2) times the individual employee's straight time rate of pay.
+Call back overtime is defined as overtime requested of the employee after there has been a release from work by the CITY, and shall be paid at a rate equivalent to two and one-quarter (2 1⁄4) times the individual employee's straight time rate of pay.
 The minimum time for which overtime shall be paid under this Section is four (4) hours on a non-workday and two (2) hours on a workday.